Regulation · articles · annexes

 LawEU

-Article 3 of the EU AI Act defines key terms such as 'AI system', 'high-risk AI systems', and 'prohibited practices'.
-The definitions ensure consistent application of the law.
+Article 3 of the EU AI Act defines key terms such as 'AI system', 'high-risk AI systems', and 'General-Purpose AI'.
+The definitions ensure consistent application of the regulation.
 The summaries are not legally binding.

 Source: European Commission / AI Act Service Desk